 The National Gallery of Art collection includes European and American masterpieces in every medium, with thousands of significant works of art from the Renaissance to the present day.

 But Mellon anticipated that the collections of the National Gallery of Art would grow beyond the capacity of its original building, and at his request, Congress had set aside an adjacent plot of land for future use.
 Just 25 years later, 114 exhibition galleries were filled with great works of art.
-More space was needed, and the East Building was commissioned.
+When more space was needed, the East Building was commissioned.